matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

 ### Synchronized blocks of code

-- Since every object in Java has an intrinstic lock associated with it, it is possible to lock any section of code by making it as synchronized.
+- Since every object in Java has an intrinsic lock associated with it, it is possible to lock any section of code by making it as synchronized
 - Any object can be used as lock using a synchronized statement

 ```java